cdrhim/foundermanual/README.md

-# Founder Manual by Anthony
+# Founder Manual by Anthony Rhim
 The founder manual for startups (from 2023 and onwards).

 **IR**